DoubleDensity/tidebox/README.md

 This container should be run in interactive terminal mode with `-it` mode so that you can interact with the Emacs session, although it is not a requirement.
 You do not need to use `--net=host` either although it may make it easier for you to reach the stream from a remote host depending on your Docker networking setup.

-Once the container is started the FFserver process providing the audio stream is exposed on port 8090.
+Once the container is started, the FFserver process providing the audio stream is exposed on port 8090.

 ![Tidebox demo](demo.gif)